LOST-STATS/lost-stats.github.io/Presentation/Styling_Scatterplots.md

 #### <span style="color:orange"> **Linear Trend** </span>

-  * According to the plot, it seems like there exists a linear relationship betwee sepal length and sepal width.
+ According to the plot, it seems like there exists a linear relationship between sepal length and sepal width.
 Thus, let's add a linear trend to our scattplot to help readers see the pattern more directly using `geom_smooth()`.
+Note that the `method` argument in `geom_smooth()` allows to apply different smoothing method like glm, loess and more.
+See the [doc](https://ggplot2.tidyverse.org/reference/geom_smooth.html) for more.

 ```{r,message=FALSE}
 ggplot(iris, aes(x=Sepal.Length, y=Sepal.Width,